gather-ai/gather-ai.github.io/_posts/2022-10-19-federated-learning-iot-part-2.md

 ---
-title: "Federated Learning on IoT Devices Tutorials - Part 2"
+title: "Federated Learning on IoT Devices - Part 2"
 subtitle: "From Zero to Hero"
 date: 2022-10-19
 categories: